Is Cognitive Behavioral Therapy for You? Maybe Not

-Nick Bolsover, consultant clinical psychologist for Community Health NHS Trust, wrote a detailed commentary on the lack of real data to show that brief therapies actually work in the long run.
-For example, he cited a study which showed that 6-12 sessions of cognitive behavior therapy produced better results than care from a general practitioner at four months but that this clinical gain was not maintained at 12 months.
+Jeremy Holmes, consultant clinical psychologist for Community Health NHS Trust, wrote a detailed commentary on the lack of real data to show that brief therapies actually work in the long run.
+For example, he cited a study which showed that six to 12 sessions of cognitive behavior therapy produced better results than care from a general practitioner at four months, but that this clinical gain was not maintained at 12 months.
 In other words, the studies which show CBT to be an effective treatment may have some flaws especially when it comes to showing long term gains.

 5. Research shows that CBT or certain CBT techniques may be ineffective for many types of mental disorders.

 I saved the big guns for last.
 Despite the popularity of CBT and the generalized statements that this type of therapy is effective for a multitude of mental health problems, there is also research to the contrary.
-In addition there are mental health experts who also agree that certain CBT techniques may be counterproductive or should be avoided altogether in treating certain mental disorders.
+There are mental health experts who agree that certain CBT techniques may be counterproductive or should be avoided altogether in treating certain mental disorders.

-- In a landmark 2009 review published in the journal Psychological Medicine, the study authors concluded that: (CBT) is of no value in treating schizophrenia and has limited effect on depression.
-The authors also concluded that CBT is also ineffective in preventing relapses in bipolar disorder.
+In a landmark 2009 review published in the journal Psychological Medicine, the study authors concluded that CBT is of no value in treating schizophrenia and has limited effect on depression.
+The authors also concluded that CBT is ineffective in preventing relapses in bipolar disorder.

-CBT is not a one size fits all methodology and I think this is where we go wrong when we assume that this is a unified approach known to all.
+CBT is not a one-size-fits-all methodology.
+We go wrong when we assume that this is a unified approach known to all.
 The details are very important in making any judgement about whether this approach may work for you.